Economy of Monaco: Modern times

-Financial and insurance activities, along with scientific and technical activities are main contributors to GDP of Monaco.
+Financial and insurance activities, along with scientific, support-administrative, activities are the main contributors to the GDP of Monaco.
+Wholesale trades (10%), construction (9.1%) and real estate activities (7.8%) also contribute highly to the country's GDP.
+Monaco real estate is known to be one of the most expensive in the world.
 Banking sector of Monaco is rather large: in 2015 consolidated banking assets 8.42 times exceeded the country's GDP.
 Banks operating in Monaco traditionally specialize in private banking, asset and wealth management services.
+Wholesale trade, construction and real estate sectors come afterward in the ranking.

 An economic and customs union with France governs customs, postal services, telecommunications, and banking in Monaco.
 Before the euro, Monaco used the Monegasque franc, which itself was pegged to the French franc.
 Now part of the Eurozone, but not the EU, Monaco mints its own euro coins.

-All residents pay tax in the form of 19.6% value-added tax on all goods and services.
+All residents pay tax in the form of 20% value-added tax on all goods and services.

 Monaco is noted for its activity in the field of marine sciences.
 Its Oceanographic Museum, formerly directed by Jacques-Yves Cousteau, is one of the most renowned institutions of its kind in the world.
 Monaco import and exports products and services from all over the world.
 There is no commercial agriculture in Monaco; it is 100% urban.